eubby06/forum/README.md

 ```

-- Please change the default user model to:
+- Please change the default user model in app/config/auth.php to:

 ```php